 However, in up to half of cases, no specific cause is found.
 This is known as idiopathic uveitis.

 The known causes and associations of uveitis include the following:

 Our immune system normally makes small proteins (antibodies) to attack bacteria, viruses and other 'germs'.
 In people with autoimmune diseases, the immune system makes antibodies against the tissues of their body, causing damage and inflammation.
 It is not clear why this happens.
 Some people have a tendency to develop autoimmune diseases.
 In such people, something might trigger the immune system to attack the body's own tissues.
 The 'trigger' is not known.

 People with some other inflammatory diseases are also more prone to uveitis.
-Such diseases include ankylosing spondylitis, reactive arthritis (including Reiter's syndrome), sarcoidosis, psoriasis and inflammatory bowel disease (including Crohn's disease and ulcerative colitis).
+Such diseases include ankylosing spondylitis, reactive arthritis, sarcoidosis, psoriasis and inflammatory bowel disease (including Crohn's disease and ulcerative colitis).